ThaiTechTales/ThaiTechTales/README.md

 </div>

-Hey there!
-I'm Thai, a tech enthusiast and an engineer at Deloitte.
+Hellooo, I'm Thai, a tech enthusiast.
 I’m passionate about learning and creating impactful solutions, and I love working across various technologies, from cloud computing to machine learning.
 I’m always excited to take on new challenges, whether it’s building scalable systems, diving into real-time data streaming, or exploring cutting-edge AI tools.
 I believe in pushing boundaries and finding innovative solutions.

 ## 🛠️ Technologies & Tools:
 I'm currently exploring a diverse range of technologies to deepen my expertise and build impactful solutions: